EASM University

 Attack surface and threat intelligence findings can be readily integrated into the MSP’s existing systems and processes leveraging TacitRed’s API features.

-A 1st party monitored entity refers to any asset or component within an organization’s own IT infrastructure that is actively monitored for security purposes.
+A monitored entity refers to any asset or component within an organization’s own IT infrastructure (1st-party) that is actively monitored for security purposes.
 This includes servers, endpoints, applications, databases, and network devices owned or directly controlled by the organization.
 Monitoring these entities helps to identify vulnerabilities, misconfigurations, and potential threats, ensuring the security of the organization's internal environment.
 By continuously overseeing these assets, organizations can promptly address security issues, maintain compliance, and protect sensitive data from unauthorized access or cyber-attacks.
+The extended attack surface would also include monitoring 3rd-party entities (also known as supply-chain), which are similar assets and components but outside an organizations own IT infrastructure, which can include partners, agents, subsidiaries, merger and acquisition targets, and suppliers.

 What is an API or REST API Service?